prodaft/cradle/docs/developer_guide/testing.rst

 Structure of Tests
 ==================

 Tests for an application are placed inside the application in a module called `tests`.
 The naming convention for a test file is `test_<filename>` for a test which tests the functionality of a folder.
-Inside the module, there is always a `utils.py` file, which contains a child of the standard Django `TestCase` class that performs the necessary mocks and other utility methods specific to the application.
+Inside the module, there is always a `utils.py` file, which contains a child of the standard Django `TestEntity` class that performs the necessary mocks and other utility methods specific to the application.

 Setting Up Tests for a New Application
 --------------------------------------